How long are Summer Sessions?

 I’m a non-UCLA student and I submitted the registration form but did not pay the deposit.
 How can I pay?

-To return to your registration and make payment of the deposit, retrieve your registration by clicking here.
+To return to your registration and make payment of the deposit, access your existing registration.
 You will need your five-digit registration number that was sent to your email address.
+If you cannot locate your registration number, please contact firstname.lastname@example.org.

 Once the deposit has been paid, you will receive your University ID (UID) number and you can begin your summer enrollment on MyUCLA.